JuliaGeo/Geodesy.jl/README.md

 coordinate types.)

 Often, points are measured or required in a *local* frame, such as the north-east-up coordinates with respect to a given origin.
-The `ENU` type represents this coordinate system and let's us do that simply to or from any globally referenced points.
+The `ENU` type represents points in this coordinate system and we may transform between ENU and globally referenced coordinates using `ENUfromLLA`, etc.
 ```julia
 origin_lla = LLA(-27.468937, 153.023628, 0.0) # City Hall, Brisbane, Australia
 point_lla = LLA(-27.465933, 153.025900, 0.0)  # Central Station, Brisbane, Australia